Rose Matafeo: Career

 Having toured as a stand-up comedian for ten years, Matafeo said in 2018 that she wanted to "take a break from hour long comedy" and instead act more, write more, and also direct.
 Matafeo went on to serve as director on five episodes of the 2019 New Zealand TV comedy Golden Boy.

 Matafeo had her US television debut as a comedian on Conan O'Brien's talk show Conan on TBS on 9 May 2019.

-In 2019, Matafeo appeared on Josh Widdicombe's show Hypothetical on Dave.
+In 2019, Matafeo appeared on James Acaster and Josh Widdicombe's show Hypothetical on Dave.

 She currently hosts the podcast Boners of the Heart with comedian and writer Alice Snedden on the Little Empire Podcast Network.
 She was a guest on Deborah Frances-White's The Guilty Feminist podcast and on the RHLSTP podcast with Richard Herring.

-In 2019, Matafeo tried her hand at directing for the first time and directed a couple of episodes in the first season of a New Zealand sitcom called Golden Boy for TV3.
+In 2019, Matafeo directed five episodes in the first season of Golden Boy, a New Zealand sitcom for TV3.
 In 2020, she returned to the set of Golden Boy in the second season as one of the supporting cast.

 In July 2020, Matafeo joined Guy Montgomery on the comedy show Tiny Tour of Aotearoa travelling across New Zealand.

 On 20 August 2020, Matafeo's comedy special Horndog was released on HBO Max.

-In March 2019, it was announced that Matafeo had been cast as the lead in her first feature film, Baby Done.
-Her co-star is Matthew Lewis, who played Neville Longbottom in the Harry Potter film series.
-The comedy film is executive-produced by Thor: Ragnarok and Hunt for the Wilderpeople director Taika Waititi and was released in 2020.
+Matafeo was cast as the lead in the 2020 comedy film Baby Done.

-In April 2021, Starstruck, a six-part rom-com created by and starring Matefeo aired on the BBC (UK), HBO (USA) and TVNZ (New Zealand).
+In April 2021, Starstruck, a six-part rom-com created by and starring Matefeo aired on the BBC (UK), HBO (US), TVNZ (New Zealand), and ABC (Australia).
 Co-written by Matafeo and Alice Snedden, the cast included actor Nikesh Patel, as leading man and love interest Tom.
 Filming for the first series was delayed due to the COVID pandemic, however a second series of the show was commissioned before the first series had even begun filming.
+A third series was released in September 2023.

+In 2023, Matafeo guest presented the British quiz show Pointless.
+In 2024 she appeared in Moana 2 as Loto, an engineer who works on boats, and took up the role of Taskmaster in Junior Taskmaster, a Taskmaster spin-off for children aged 9–11, with Mike Wozniak as the assistant.